 There is no time like the present.
 It is possible we can bring about the implementation sooner the earlier we begin working on it.

 We should herbivorize predators because this way of ending predation plausibly results in an end state with maximized genetic and functional diversity, which stabilizes ecosystems to the benefit of all inhabitants.
+It also conserves potential for future evolutionary and ecological engineering (the "option value" of biodiversity).

 We are funded through private donations.
 Currently we use donations for maintaining the website, online promotion, and equipment needed for podcasting.
 In the future we would like to have enough to hire researchers.